 Social Studies 10 is a required course for graduation in B.C.
-The course will be following revised B.C. curriculum and will examine Canada and the World from 1900 to present.
-The course will focus on "Big Ideas" including: how global and regional conflicts are a powerful force in shaping our contemporary world and identities and how economic, social, ideological and geographical factors influence political institutions.
-World views lead to different perspectives and ideas about developments in Canadian society and historical and contemporary injustices challenge the narrative of Canada as an inclusive and mulitcultural society.
+The course will examine Canada and the World from 1900 to present.
+The course will focus on "Big Ideas" including: how global and regional conflicts are a powerful force in shaping our contemporary world and identities; how economic, social, ideological and geographical factors influence political institutions; that world views lead to different perspectives and ideas about developments in Canadian society; and historical and contemporary injustices challenge the narrative of Canada as an inclusive and mulitcultural society.
 For more information, please check out: https://curriculum.gov.bc.ca/sites/curriculum.gov.bc.ca/files/pdf/10-12/...

 EXPLORATIONS IN SOCIAL STUDIES 11